4 Causal inference

 The section provides a brief introduction to causal diagrams.

-Pearl (2009a) shows that, if we are interested in assessing the causal effect of \(X\) on \(Y\), we may be able to do so by conditioning on a set of variables, \(Z\), that satisfies certain criteria.
+Pearl (2009a) shows that we can estimate the causal effect of \(X\) on \(Y\) by conditioning on a set of variables, \(Z\), that satisfies certain criteria.
 These criteria imply that very different conditioning strategies are needed for each of the causal diagrams (see Gow et al. (2016) for a more formal discussion).

 While conditioning on variables is much like the standard notion of “controlling for” such variables in a regression, there are critical differences.
 First, conditioning means estimating effects for each distinct level of the set of variables in \(Z\).
 This concept of nonparametric conditioning on \(Z\) is more demanding than simply including \(Z\) as another regressor in a linear regression model.7 Second, the inclusion of a variable in \(Z\) may not be an appropriate conditioning strategy.
 Indeed, it can be that the inclusion of \(Z\) results in biased estimates of causal effects.